-Radha Dalal is Assistant Professor of Islamic art and architecture at Virginia Commonwealth University’s School of the Arts in Qatar.
+Radha Dalal is Interim Director of Art History and Assistant Professor of Islamic Art at Virginia Commonwealth University’s School of the Arts in Qatar.
 She researches visual cultures of mobility and urbanism with a particular emphasis on the Ottoman Empire and its socio-political interactions with other European and Asian polities during the nineteenth and early twentieth centuries.

 She recently completed a major Qatar National Priorities Research project titled Museums in the 21st Century and Global Art History.
 She has served since 2016 as a member of the College Art Association’s Diversity Committee.